ImperialCollegeLondon/champ/README.md

    PORTAL_VENV: '/var/portal_venv/bin/python'
    ```

-1. If the portal source code is not on a filesystem from which jobs can be
+1. If the CHAMP source code is not on a filesystem from which jobs can be
    submitted then in the root directory create a `.env` file containing
    something like: